 Kids of all ages will love learning how to make a simple bird feeder that you can hang in your garden.
 Our colourful bird feeders for kids to make will only take about an hour to make and will use common recyclable materials you can find in your home.

 When it comes to knowing how to make a bird feeder for kids safely and successfully, we recommend that a responsible adult does the cutting while your little assistants take care of the colouring and assembly.
-Just make sure you have plenty of empty Cushelle toilet rolls and soft and strong kitchen paper before you start!
+Just make sure you have plenty of empty Cushelle toilet rolls and strong kitchen paper before you start!

 How to make a bird feeder out of recycled materials